Pelosi announces House impeachment managers to prosecute case against Trump

 The official told Fox News that other attorneys could cycle through or be on the floor in a support capacity, but that those details and types of decisions will be made by the president if and when he deems necessary.

-After several days of procedural moves, the Senate is poised to launch into the heart of the impeachment trial as early as next Tuesday.
-Senate Majority Leader Mitch McConnell, R-Ky., shot down the notion being floated by the president earlier this week to bypass a trial and dismiss the articles altogether.
+After several days of procedural steps later this week, the Senate is poised to launch into the heart of the impeachment trial as early as next Tuesday.
+McConnell on Tuesday shot down the idea being floated by the president earlier this week of bypassing a trial and dismissing the articles altogether.
+GOP senators argue they'd rather pursue acquittal.

-Pelosi's announcement comes as the lower chamber is preparing to vote Wednesday to transmit the articles of impeachment to the Senate.
-They are doing so without assurances from McConnell that he’ll allow for witnesses and documents in the trial -- despite Democrats holding up the process for the past month in pursuit of such a commitment.